GitHub Integration

 - A GitHub organization account with admin permissions

-- A repository (public or private) where you want to sync toolkits
+- A repository (public or private) where you want to sync your configuration

 - Permission to create GitHub Apps in your organization